wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

 Basic Authentication
 -------------------------

 By default you can access by typing user "foo" and password "bar".
 We recommend you to generate new credentials.
-This can be done very easily, doing the following steps:
+This can be done very easily, with the following steps:

+TODO: Steps?

 Then, run htpasswd with your desired username: ::